 Best CAT Books for Data Interpretation & Logical Reasoning

-Data Interpretation and Logical Reasoning (DILR) is an analytical section that require candidates to have a keen eye for detail and the skill of reading complicated graphs or unravelling jumbled patterns.
-Check the list of best books for CAT DILR:
+Data Interpretation and Logical Reasoning (DILR) is an analytical section that require candidates to have an eye for detail and the skill of reading complicated graphs or unravelling jumbled patterns.
+Strong base in Mathematics is essential for cracking CAT DILR.
+Ficussed practice is the key, so refer to books that have ample and variety of DI and LR practice question.
+Check below the list of best books for CAT DILR:

 Author/Publisher Name |